 University of Notre Dame policy prohibits visitors from sitting in courses, so you will not be able to attend a course before you are an accepted student.
 If you visit the university after being accepted to the program, you may sit in on a class if invited by the course instructor.

 Due to the large number of campus visits arranged each year, our program generally does not schedule official meetings between visiting applicants and faculty members.
 Our professors are engaged in their roles as instructors, advisors, and authors, and, as such, are often unable to meet with each prospective student.
 Nevertheless, the faculty at Notre Dame is supportive and willing to meet with applicants when time and scheduling permit.
-Visiting students can determine the potential free times of professors via this link.
+Visiting students can contact professors via this link.

 Here’s a quick overview—the Creative Writing program at Notre Dame is a 2-year, 36-credit program.
 Most semesters, students take a 3-credit workshop in their genre (poetry or fiction), a 3-credit literature course, and 3 credit hours of thesis advising, for a total of 9 credits each semester.
 More.